 The first step is to contact Tony Allen to arrange marriage preparation and address any special circumstances.
 Once Tony has met with the couple, the date can be set with Pam Hill.

 2. Meet with Fr.
-Chuck to Schedule the Date & Reserve Church Facilities with Pam
+Dan to Schedule the Date & Reserve Church Facilities with Pam

 3. Choose Music & Readings for Liturgy